mozilla/bedrock/docs/legal-docs.rst

 Legal Docs
 ==========

-Privacy noitices and their applicable translations are markdown files managed by the legal team in the `legal-docs`_ repository.
+Privacy notices and their applicable translations are markdown files managed by the legal team in the `legal-docs`_ repository.

 When the markdown files are imported into bedrock they are parsed using the default python